Invariant measures concentrated on countable structures: Introduction

 \subsection{Background}

 \ \\ The Rado graph $\Rado$, sometimes known as the ``random graph'', is (up to isomorphism) the unique countable universal ultrahomogeneous graph \cite{MR0172268}.
 It is the Fra\"iss\'e limit of the class of finite graphs, with a first-order theory characterized by so-called ``extension axioms" that have a simple syntactic form.
 It is also the classic example of a countable structure that has a symmetric probabilistic construction, namely, the countably infinite version of the Erd{\H{o}}s--R\'enyi random graph process introduced by Gilbert \cite{MR0108839} and Erd{\H{o}}s and R\'enyi \cite{MR0120167}.
 For $0<p<1$, this process determines a random graph on a countably infinite set of vertices by independently flipping a coin of weight $p$ for every pair of distinct vertices, and adding an edge between those vertices precisely when the coin flip comes up heads.
-Denote this random variable by $G(\infty, p)$.
-The random graph $G(\infty,p)$ is almost surely isomorphic to $\Rado$, for any $p$ such that $0< p <1$.
-Moreover, each $G(\infty, p)$ is \emph{exchangeable}, i.e., its distribution is invariant under arbitrary permutations of the vertices, and so there are continuum-many different invariant measures concentrated on $\Rado$ (up to isomorphism).
+Denote this random variable by $\GG(\Nats, p)$.
+The random graph $\GG(\Nats,p)$ is almost surely isomorphic to $\Rado$, for any $p$ such that $0< p <1$.
+Moreover, each $\GG(\Nats, p)$ is \emph{exchangeable}, i.e., its distribution is invariant under arbitrary permutations of the vertices, and so there are continuum-many different invariant measures concentrated on $\Rado$ (up to isomorphism).
 It is natural to ask which other structures admit random constructions that are invariant in this way.

 Consider the Henson graph $\Henson$, the unique (up to isomorphism) countable universal ultrahomogeneous triangle-free graph \cite{MR0304242}.
 Like the Rado graph, it has a first-order theory consisting of extension axioms, and can be constructed as a \Fr\ limit.
 Does it also admit an invariant measure?
 In contrast with $\Rado$, no countable random graph whose distribution of edges is independent and identically distributed (i.i.d.)\ can be almost surely isomorphic to $\Henson$.
 But this does not rule out the possibility of an exchangeable random graph almost surely isomorphic to $\Henson$.
-Its distribution would constitute a measure on countable graphs, invariant under arbitrary permutations of the underlying vertex set, that is concentrated on (graphs isomorphic to) $\Henson$.
+Its distribution would constitute a measure on countable graphs, invariant under arbitrary permutations of the underlying vertex set, that is concentrated on the isomorphism class of $\Henson$.